ember-learn/ember-blog/content/the-ember-times-issue-197.md

 ## [Add Ember Cookbook RFC is in FCP ⌛️](https://twitter.com/emberjs/status/1496897870762553346)

-If you have not had the time to checkout the exciting [Add Ember Cookbook RFC](https://github.com/emberjs/rfcs/pull/786) by [Ketaki Deo (@ketakideo)](https://github.com/ketakideo), now is the time do so beacuse it's well into the FCP!
+If you have not had the time to checkout the exciting [Add Ember Cookbook RFC](https://github.com/emberjs/rfcs/pull/786) by [Ketaki Deo (@ketakideo)](https://github.com/ketakideo), now is the time do so because it's well into the FCP and time is running out!

 The RFC proposes adding a cookbook section to our learning resources that will help Ember developers to learn maintainable, accessible patterns for common tasks.